<?php echo $image->getTitle() ?>

 Visiting the PALS office

 The PALS office is located in the main entrance area at Warrington Hospital.
-You can walk in and request a meeting (but please bear in mind that other patients may be seeing the PALS officer).
+No appointment is necessary but please bear in mind that other patients may be seeing the PALS team.